kbrabrand/Pascal2100/README.md

 # Pascal2100 compiler
 Pascal[2100] parser written in Java as course assignment in INF2100, fall 2015.
-When done, the compiler is supposed to compile from Pascal2100 (a subset of Pascal) to X86 Assembly.
+The compiler compiles from Pascal2100 (a subset of Pascal) to X86 Assembly.

 ## Building the jar file
 ```sh